-While there are exceptions, the general observation is that health becomes an issue for men when their quality of life is interrupted – there is something they should be able to do but can’t – as in sexual performance, play golf, or eat what they want, for example.
+While there are exceptions, the general observation is that health becomes an issue for men when their quality of life is interrupted – there is something they should be able to do but can’t – as in sexual performance, playing golf, or eating what they want, for example.
 Typically, a prescription drug is the temporary solution – or so it seems.
 Pop a pill, cover up the symptoms, all is well.
 By shutting off the warning system, a level of denial is at play.

 As time marches on, no one is getting younger.
 There is often a naïve expectation coming from middle-aged men that they should be able to drink, work, exercise, do without adequate sleep, and partake in (and recover from) other indulgences to the same degree as they did when they were 20.

-However, life is vastly different than it was decades ago with greater responsibilities –
+However, life is vastly different than it was decades ago, with greater responsibilities –

-Career pressures, financial obligations, marriage(s) that may or may not be fulfilling, raising kids who may or may not be on the right path, meeting social expectations, less time, more weight, greater stress, and often more questions than certainty about life purpose.
+Career pressures, financial obligations, marriage(s) that may or may not be fulfilling, raising kids who may or may not be on the right path, meeting social expectations, less time, more weight, more significant stress, and often more questions than certainty about life purpose.
 The fight or flight stress response sizzles beneath the surface, inflammation quietly raging throughout the system.

 For men who have taken an active role in health, they continue to move forward in life with the wind in their sails.